Everything You Need to Be Successful Breastfeeding After a C-Section

 My second baby was born at 36 weeks, as soon as I got into recovery, I asked for a breast pump and started pumping.
 I pumped every chance I got and a day later, my milk was in (quite different from the 5 days it took with my first).

-I used the Spectra pump with both of my babies starting in the first week and liked it better than the hospital-grade Medela.
-This one comes with a bag and cooler, which is perfect if you want to bring it to the hospital.
+I used the Spectra Pump with both of my babies starting in the first week and liked it better than the hospital’s Medela.

 Related: Breast Pumping Tips for New Moms